Payment and Insurance...

 Pet Insurance for peace of mind

 Ideally, insurance should be taken out early in your pet’s life.
-However, even if he is actually undergoing treatment, insurance can still be taken out.
-Naturally the current condition will not be covered, but you do not have to wait until your animal is better before doing this.
+Even if your pet is actually undergoing treatment, insurance can still be taken out.
+Normally the current condition will not be covered by the new policy (this is called a pre-existing condition), but you do not have to wait until your animal is better before taking out insurance.
 It is our experience that few pet owners realise this.
+If you plan to change insurer you may find suitable insurance at a reasonable price but any pre-existing conditions will almost certainly not be covered.
+So, think very carefully before making a change in insurer: it may be worth staying with your existing insurer, even if it is more expensive, just to continue with cover for an ongoing condition.